umbraco/UmbracoCMSDocs/Articles/Setup/Install/Unattended-Install.md

 ```

 ## More support
-We have added support for unattended installs with Name, Email & Password & Connection String as CLI params & in Visual Studio.
-There you can filling your information as follows:
+We have added support for unattended installs with Name, Email and Password, and Connection String as CLI params, which are also available in Visual Studio.
+There you can fill in your information as follows:

 ### CLI